dmbarbour/glas/README.md

 # Glas Language

-Glas is a purely functional language with transparent futures, programmed in an imperative and object-oriented style.
+Glas is a purely functional language with transparent futures and rich metaprogramming, generally programmed in an imperative and object-oriented style.
 Glas leverages futures to model pass-by-reference parameters and interactive computations.
 Objects build upon pass-by-reference with a dash of syntactic sugar.

 Glas is designed to support [direct manipulation interfaces](https://en.wikipedia.org/wiki/Direct_manipulation_interface).
 Transparent futures are an essential aspect of this, enabling interactions to be modeled as simple data structures.
 Glas is ultimately intended for end-user programming and lightweight sharing of software artifacts.
 These features would build upon the direct manipulation interfaces and functional purity.